amereida/actor-re-actor/README.md

 # actor-re-actor

-This repository contains all relevant assets and information for building the **actor-re-actor** unit, a modular device designed for the Athens exhibit of Amereida, entitled **amereida phalène latin america**.
+This repository contains all relevant assets and information for building the **actor-re-actor** unit, a modular device designed for the Athens exhibit of Amereida, entitled

+			**amereida
+			phalène
+			latin (south)
+			america**.

 There are 9 of these units.

 This work was comissioned as part of the **documenta14** project and realized by the [http://amereida.cl](Open City Group) and [http://ead.pucv.cl](The Shcool of Architecture and Design e[ad], ) [http://www.pucv.cl](Pontificia Universidad Católica de Valparaíso).